-Male

-Female

-- Paletot is the designated formal dress uniform for all cadets.
+■ Paletot is the designated formal dress uniform for all cadets.

-- \blacksquare Cords and pins are authorized and worn with the same specifications
+■ Cords and pins are authorized and worn with the same specifications

-- The female paletot can be worn with pants or skirt and includes:
+The females can wear the male paletot blouse.
+The female paletot can be worn with pants or skirt and includes:

 - Tie tab

 - Cummerbund

-- ▶ Pantyhose (w/skirt only)
+- Pantyhose (w/skirt only)

 - Issued pumps